hostjane/hostjane.github.io/_pages/plesk-vps.md

 ---

 # 1-Click Plesk
+{: .no_toc }

-Setup a Plesk application on your server.
+<span class="green">Setup a Plesk application on your server.
 Plesk is available in 3 different editions–Web Admin, Web Pro and Web Host.
-Plesk provide a comparison guide to assist in choosing the appropriate version for your needs.
+Plesk provide a comparison guide to assist in choosing the appropriate version for your needs.</span>

+## In this section
+{: .no_toc .text-delta }

 1. TOC
 {:toc}